-- Children have free access to their asthma inhalers that are stored in their classrooms. - Prescription medicines must always be stored in the school office.
+- Children have free access to their asthma inhalers that are stored in the school office. - Prescription medicines must always be stored in the school office.
 Where it is appropriate to do so, pupils can administer their own medication under staff supervision.